Don’t believe in COVID-19? Think climate change is a hoax? Right-wing politicians have a deal for you

 Trump, Bolsonaro and Kenney, of course, are all big-time climate change deniers and distractors.
 Since they’ve painted themselves into a corner by denying the settled science on climate change, they can hardly turn around and embrace the science on COVID-19 — not without appearing to be hypocrites to enough people to damage their election chances.

-When amplified by right-wing media —such as Fox News in the U.S. and Postmedia in Canada — their statements can have an impact, says Pennycook.
+When amplified by right-wing media —such as Fox News in the U.S. and, to a lesser extent Postmedia in Canada — their statements can have an impact, says Pennycook.

 “If you’re inclined to reject something, it becomes so much easier if people who you respect do the same,” he says.
 “That’s why it’s important for leaders to be unequivocal with the issue.